Introduction

 How do I maintain stucco after application?

-Yes, regular maintenance such as cleaning and sealing can prolong the life of stucco and keep it looking fresh.
+Regular maintenance like cleaning and sealing helps extend the life of stucco and keeps it looking great.

 What should I do if I notice cracks in my stucco?